litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaos-workflow.md

 - [Chaos Infrastructure](../getting-started/resources.md#chaosagents)
 - [Probes](probes.md)

-## How do we define and execute a Chaos Experiment ?
+## Defining and executing a chaos experiment

 LitmusChaos leverages the popular GitOps tool **Argo** to achieve this goal.
-Argo enables the creation of different chaos experiments together in form of chaos experiments which are extremely simple and efficient to use.<br/>
+Argo enables the creation of different chaos experiments together in form of chaos experiments which are extremely simple and efficient to use.

 With the help of **ChaosCenter**, chaos experiments with different types of faults can be created.
 In a Chaos Experiment, the faults can be set to execute in parallel to each other and the user can tune the chaos experiment by adding additional steps to simulate a desired fault that might occur in the production stage.

-### Life Cycle of a Chaos Experiment
+### Chaos experiment life cycle

 Here is a sample pod-delete chaos experiment from ChaosCenter.